fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 ##### File: Bon_Referenzen (references.csv)

 If `cbPreviousReceiptReference` is filled in the receipt request, ft will automatically try to find the referenced receipt and if found, ft will add an entry to Bon_Referenzen.
+For a recommendation on how to connect the single requests via `cbReceiptReference` and `cbPreviousReceiptReference` see our Business Cases Examples document [here](https://fiskaltrust.de/wp-content/uploads/sites/5/2020/02/fiskaltrust-Business-Cases-in-JSON_englisch.pdf).

 If there are external references (from other systems or other cashpoints) to be added, then they have to be added as shown below:

 | **Fieldname**            | **Description**          | **Format**          | **ft.input** |
 |----------------------|--------------------------|---------------------|---------------------|